Student Health Center

 Clinic Eligibility

-All undergraduate students are eligible to use any of the services provided at the Student Health Center.
+All undergraduate students are eligible to be seek care from the Registered Nurse, Physician Assistant or Doctor for no clinic fee at the SNU Health Center.

-SNU faculty & staff (full and part-time), dependents, and Graduate students may receive first-aid, care for acute illnesses, blood pressure checks, allergy injections, immunizations, health information, and consultation for a small clinic fee ($30) plus the cost of the medications.
+SNU faculty & staff (full and part-time), dependents, and Graduate students may receive first-aid, care for acute illnesses, blood pressure checks, allergy injections, immunizations, health information, and consultation for a small clinic fee plus the cost of the medications/tests.

 Student Athletes